 1.a ONC should coordinate with the relevant agencies and explicitly state in formal guidance that the type of app, and the kind of organization that developed it, are not considerations with respect to patient access.
-Except for privacy considerations (addressed under Topic 4), the only relevant concerns should be technical compatibility (i.e. app works with the API technical specifications) and patient choice.
+The only relevant concerns should be technical compatibility (i.e. app works with the API technical specifications) and patient choice.